Table of Contents Contents

 Pros and Cons of Purchasing a Manufactured / Mobile Home

-Many Canadians who purchase a mobile home do so because it is much cheaper than your traditional home, but there are other things to consider before you make your final decision.
+Many Canadians who purchase a mobile home do so because it is much cheaper than your traditional home, but there are other things to consider before you make your final informed decisions.

 Pros:

 When considering purchasing a mobile home, the most obvious plus is that it is considerably cheaper than a traditional home.
-This is usually because you don’t own the land that the structure is on and it is built to a different code than that over your average single family dwelling.
+This is usually because you don’t own the land that the structure is on, and it is built to a different code than that of your average single-family dwelling.

 Another plus when it comes to purchasing a mobile home, is that if you put it on land with permanent foundation, it is more easily movable than a traditional home that, depending on how it’s built, would need to be demolished.
 You can resell it just as it’s entity instead of having to sell the land with it.